-NOTE: If the "trailer" weighs 1,000 lbs. or more, state or provincial laws/regulations may require the "trailer" to be equipped with brakes that are activated when the motor home brakes are applied.
+NOTE: State or provincial laws/regulations may require the "trailer" to be equipped with brakes that are activated when the motor home brakes are applied.
 The user is responsible to know and understand the laws of the state or province being traveled.
 The Department of Transportation in a given state or province should be able to provide specific information.

-Hitch Ratings:
+Hitch Ratings